ikwuka/bash-scripting/README.md

 Choose the tar file (Evaluate.tar) you wish to view its files and enter the command `tar -xvf Evaluate.tar`.

 Hit the ENTER key.

+### How to Uncompress Files Using Three Different Methods

+Let us take, for example that we want to uncompress a file named `CysecArise.tar`; the following commands could be used:

+gzip format: `gunzip CysecArise.tar` bzip2 format: `bunzip2 CysecArise.tar`
+compress format: `uncompress CysecArise.tar`